WRF Physics¶

 Less diffusive in complex terrain (while diff_opt=1 diffuses along slopes)

-These options compliment vertical diffusion done by the PBL scheme
+These options compliment the PBL scheme vertical diffusion

 High-resolution real-data cases (~100m grid)